kannankvs/md2/SONiC-User-Manual.md

    2) use config_db.jsob and configure the MGMT_INTERFACE key with the appropriate values.
 Refer [here](https://github.com/Azure/SONiC/wiki/Configuration#Management-Interface)
    3) use minigraph.xml and configure "ManagementIPInterfaces" tag inside "DpgDesc" tag as given at the [page](https://github.com/Azure/SONiC/wiki/Configuration-with-Minigraph-(~Sep-2017))

-Once if the IP address is configured, the same can be verified using "/sbin/ifconfig eth0" linux command.
+Once the IP address is configured, the same can be verified using "/sbin/ifconfig eth0" linux command.
 Users can SSH login to this management interface IP address from their management network.

   - Example: